7nohe/openapi-react-query-codegen/README.md

-  -i, --input <value>        OpenAPI specification, can be a path, url or string content (required) -o, --output <value>       Output directory (default: "openapi") -c, --client <value>       HTTP client to generate [fetch, xhr, node, axios, angular] (default: "fetch") --useUnionTypes            Unused, will be removed in the next major version --exportSchemas <value>    Write schemas to disk (default: false) --indent <value>           Unused, will be removed in the next major version --postfixServices <value>  Service name postfix (default: "Service") --postfixModels <value>    Unused, will be removed in the next major version --request <value>          Path to custom request file --write <value>            Write the files to disk (true or false) --useDateType              Use Date type instead of string for date types for models, this will not convert the data to a Date object
+  -i, --input <value>        OpenAPI specification, can be a path, url or string content (required) -o, --output <value>       Output directory (default: "openapi") -c, --client <value>       HTTP client to generate [fetch, xhr, node, axios, angular] (default: "fetch") --request <value>          Path to custom request file --useDateType              Use Date type instead of string for date types for models, this will not convert the data to a Date object
   --enums                    Generate JavaScript objects from enum definitions?
   --base <value>             Manually set base in OpenAPI config instead of inferring from server value --serviceResponse <value>  Define shape of returned value from service calls ['body', 'generics', 'response'] --operationId              Use operation ID to generate operation names?
   --lint                     Process output folder with linter?
-  --name                     Custom client class name --format                   Process output folder with formatter?
+  --format                   Process output folder with formatter?
-  --exportCore <value>       Export core types --exportModels <value>     Export models --exportServices <value>   Export services
   -h, --help                 display help for command
 ```